Leaning into complexity by reducing code entropy

 It is not automatically better to use a higher resolution.
 Extra bits that go beyond available knowledge add noise and can lead to overfitting and poor generalization.
 That's why, using a precise minutes-hours-seconds timestamp when you want to represent just a date can cause edge case bugs when doing operations over those timestamps.
 Using more bits than is warranted by the knowledge being represented generally leads to overfitting.

 This also works with strings and other data structures, not just numbers.
-Though you might have to think in terms of grammars and randomness or uncertainty that looks like the output of fuzzing.
+Though you have to think in terms of grammars and randomness or uncertainty that looks like the output of fuzzing.

 Description length minimized programs abstract and interpolate to unknown cases better.
 But why is it important for programs to generalize and interpolate well?
 Can't we just spec out all the requirements thoroughly and build the exact program that we need?
 Why do we need things to work for unknown use cases?